ariefnhidayah/api-crud-laravel/README.md

 ## How to installation
 1. Create database with name products
+2. Copy .env.example to .env and setting configration database in this file
-2. Run migration with `php artisan migrate`
+3. Run migration with `php artisan migrate`
-3. Run script with `php artisan serve`
+4. Run script with `php artisan serve`